OliverCulleyDeLange/grvmkr/README.md

 - ✅ Save your composition grids as a json file, which can be re-loaded at a later date.
 - ✅ Save your composition grids as a PDF file for sharing with others
   -  Technically possible by 'Printing to PDF'.
 I've made sure the grids aren't split between pages.
+- ✅ Saving progress automatically so you don't lose everything if you refresh the page

+### Coming soon (maybe)
+- Better layout for longer patterns
+  - Currently anything over a 2 bar phrase is pretty impossible to work with / print.
+Bars should ideally wrap nicely like test does.

+### Unimplemented
+Some features from MangoDrum are still missing, i may or may not add them depending on whether anyone actually uses this tool and would find them useful.

 - ❓ Create a 'Playlist' which brings all the sections of your composition together
   -  Er, kinda - You can create multiple grids, and play them seperately, but you can't create a playlist per se.
 If this is a useful feature, let me know, but the main purpose of this tool isn't to create songs, its to create grid notation.
 - ❌ ~~Change the volume and balance of each instrument~~: This didn't seem that important to me.
 - ❌ ~~Metronome~~: As above, didn't seem that useful.
 Just create an instrument with a beep sound file and fill in some squares?
 - ❌ ~~Undo and Redo~~: Seems unnecessary for such a simple app.

-### Coming soon (maybe)
-- Saving progress automatically so you don't lose everything if you refresh the page
-- Fix: GridConfig UI doesn't update to match loaded file
-- Better layout for longer patterns
-  - Currently anything over a 2 bar phrase is pretty impossible to work with / print.
-Bars should ideally wrap nicely like test does.

 ## Developing